 Pick any Canadian city in any Canadian province and you'll find a diverse range of industries keeping every city afloat.
 Canada is a country known to be very multi-cultural and the business and industry landscape is the same.
-You can't point to just one industry such as high-tech and say that online marketing firms rule Canada.
+You can't point to just one industry such as high-tech and say that marketing firms rule Canada.
 It wouldn't be fair to all the other Canadian businesses in the various industries that make up Canada's business sector.
 Just type in the words "Canadian business and industry" in your favourite search engine site and you'll find thousands of results.
 Of course just because the Canadian industries are as diverse as the citizens that make up the fine country of Canada that doesn't mean there aren't a few industries that make up a bigger chunk of the Canadian economy than others.

 When it comes to the landscape of Canada's industry there are three sectors that lead the way and they are natural resources, services and manufacturing.
 If you teach yoga classes, work at a car manufacturing plant in Ontario or work for the Ministry of Natural Resources you would be one of the proud members of the above mentioned industries.